Rclarkeweb/Rclarkeweb/README.md

 # Hello World 👋
-🙋‍♀‍ I’m Rebecca and welcome to my github!
+🙋‍♀‍ I’m Rebecca and welcome to my GitHub!
-💻 I am a self taught web developer who loves learning new things.
+💻 I am a Self Taught Web Developer who loves learning new things.
+🧠 I'm Autistic and a Neurodivergent advocate.
-✨ I'm using my github profile to showcase my projects and new skills.
+✨ Using my GitHub profile to showcase some of my projects.

 ## 🌱 Learning